 FINDING A SYSTEM TO FIT THEIR NEEDS

-ASAP Systems answered these needs and provided Global Brigades with a cloud-based Inventory System.
+ASAP Systems answered these needs and provided Global Brigades with an Inventory System.
 This Inventory System delivered easily, accessible and accurate information preventing any unnecessary expenses related to inventory.
 In Global Brigades case, with the proper expiry date tracking, medications are being used before their expiry date.
 It also allowed Global Brigades to configure data fields to fit their growing needs and the possibility to generate and edit reports.

 The Multiple Site Feature allowed all users, from any location, to share a master database, with the convenience to access their own independent data.
 A master administrator has the single power to access and view all data from all locations.

-Medical Brigades was in need of ASAP Systems’ Inventory System for its multiple location Feature.
+Medical Brigades was in need of ASAP Systems Inventory System for its multiple location Feature.
 They needed to implement the system in two countries Honduras and Nicaragua.
 “In Honduras, we had all of the inventory ready in an excel sheet to transfer to the inventory system.
 Once the items were in the system, the training on how to use the system wasn’t too difficult.”
 Said Maura Riordon, Medications Coordinator at Global Brigades, Inc. in Nicaragua, Medical Brigades had a greater learning curve due to the limited timeframe they had before the high demand season.
 Medical Brigades faced minor problems with implementing our Inventory System but nothing our Support Team couldn’t handle.

-ASAP Systems’ cloud-based Inventory Management assisted Medical Brigades by offering the perceptibility of expired medications and keeping efficient batch and lot tracking as well.
+ASAP Systems Inventory System assisted Medical Brigades by offering the perceptibility of expired medications and keeping efficient batch and lot tracking as well.
 In addition, the system provided the ability to generate configurable inventory reports whenever needed.
 The online-based system allowed easier access so that Medical Brigades was able to manage inventory anywhere and anytime.
 It also provided a more detailed presentation of their quick-moving on-hand inventory.
 The Inventory System benefited Medical Brigades with faster data entry and gave them greater precision by eliminating human error.

 After the Inventory System implementation, Medical Brigades used many features that aided them with their daily procedures during their high demand seasons.
-Transactions like Receive, Issue, Return and Report sections of the system.
+Transactions like Receive, Issue, Return, and Report sections of the system.
 Medical Brigades are constantly purchasing medications and issuing them to communities, and then returning to the stock room the medications not used at the clinic.

-The Inventory tracking Software benefited Medical Brigades with an imperative way to track what comes in and out of their inventory.
+The Inventory System benefited Medical Brigades with an imperative way to track what comes in and out of their inventory.
 In addition, Medical Brigades has benefited from the ability to input expiration dates on the received medications and the ability to view stock items based on their expiration dates.
 Now, they can use the medications that will expire the soonest and not experience an excess of obsolete items.